Sam-Pewton/weaviate-community.rust/README.md

 # Roadmap
 - SI test update
-- CI/CD update
-- Classification endpoints
 - Improvements to the GraphQL query system (and batch delete match config)
 - Module system for interacting with enabled modules
-- External auth keys in client (for OpenAI, HuggingFace, etc.)
+- Create full schema in one command
+- General improvements to try and remove as much serde_json in the deserialized objects..
 - Embedded functionality
-- Create full schema in one command
-- gRPC (longer term)
+- gRPC (after beta testing for official clients)

 # Contributing
 Any bug reports and feature requests welcome on [GitHub][github-url]